 No. You have to use your park ticket in consecutive days.
 Read our complete park tickets guide for more details.
 Buy your tickets now through Klook and save yourself time and hassle at the ticket gets.
 Use our offer code KLKTDREX to save $4USD off your first purchase.

 Will I have problems not speaking Japanese?

 You can enjoy your time at the parks with no Japanese ability.
 Note, however, that most shows are only in Japanese.
 All restaurants have English menus (and you can point if needed).
 Cast Members’ English ability is hit or miss.
 But if you do have issues, you can find a Cast Member who will speak English (front desk hotel staff will).

 What are the best/unique attractions?

 Both parks have unique and familiar attractions.
-Read our attractions and FastPass guides for both Tokyo Disneyland and Tokyo DisneySea, which gives you our recommendation for best attractions and strategy for FastPasses.
+Read our attractions and FastPass guides for both Tokyo Disneyland and Tokyo DisneySea, which gives you our recommendation for the best attractions and strategies for FastPasses.

 What should I wear?

 This depends on the time of the year.
 The summers are hot and humid, while the winters are cold and windy.
 We have guides for both summer and winter, which tell you what to wear.
 Also, our packing guide gives a general list of what to bring with you to the parks at any time of the year.

 Tokyo Disney Resort has 4 Disney Hotels: Hotel MiraCosta, Tokyo Disneyland Hotel, Disney Ambassador Hotel, and Tokyo Disney Celebration Hotel.
 If that is outside your budget, there are a number of Official Hotels in the area (I recommend the Hilton Tokyo Bay or Sheraton Grande).
 Learn how to book a Disney Hotel and read our complete hotel guide for more details.